seinecle/codapps/src/main/asciidoc/subdir/advanced-styling_temp_pdf.md

 Span Labels or Span buttons are convenient alternatives to Labels and Buttons, because when the text is too long on them it overflows on several lines instead of being cut:

 //ST: !
-image::https://docs.google.com/drawings/d/e/2PACX-1vRIV41xEWZ9oSv9VqO5b9mNkzqk7zNsX5GAAEQ5_M2ifMO83rgFvcEDeL8FSxL4Xram3h2ECavgyew9/pub?w=957&h=779[align="center",title="Difference between Label and SpanLabel"]
+image::Difference-between-Label-and-SpanLabel.png[align="center",title="Difference between Label and SpanLabel"] {nbsp} +

 //ST: !
 When you want to apply a style that you have created to a Span Label or a Span Button, *you should be careful to shift to [underline]#advanced properties# to find the correct UIID property to change*:

 //ST: !
-image::https://docs.google.com/drawings/d/e/2PACX-1vQy3FMfkSICwOkDiI3ZxBMuioK0ZkQZeSW-2pKp5zH87gTSAcYhNpPS8W766WxDLY6jECd8s-Qu0v4e/pub?w=1437&h=799[align="center",title="Switching to the advanced properties of the Span Label"]
+image::Switching-to-the-advanced-properties-of-the-Span-Label.png[align="center",title="Switching to the advanced properties of the Span Label"]
+{nbsp} +

 //ST: !
-image::https://docs.google.com/drawings/d/e/2PACX-1vSxE80ZNtweXSfDalM3Gcs-NckidbJZn6NlkdmKLLV0De8HlWTa6LDPhxudOH03HjuoH4bfHx_3vjQz/pub?w=872&h=617[align="center",title="The text of the Span Label but also its icon can be styled"]
+image::The-text-of-the-Span-Label-but-also-its-icon-can-be-styled.png[align="center",title="The text of the Span Label but also its icon can be styled"]
+{nbsp} +

 //ST: !
 ==== b.
 The case of Span Buttons